 Claire Hopkinson, Director And CEO - Prior to her appointment as Director and CEO of Toronto Arts Council in 2006, Claire Hopkinson spent approximately 25 years commissioning, developing and producing new works of opera and music theatre.
 In so doing she’s been instrumental in moving contemporary opera from the very outskirts of the field to the centre.
 Passionate then as she is now about the potential of Canadian artists to tell their own stories, she invested considerable time and energy into getting Canadian works onto international stages.
 Her evolution into arts funder – from arts producer – was a logical progression from her volunteer advocacy work as Founding Chair of Opera.ca, Vice Chair of Opera America, and co-founder and President of Creative Trust.
 In the process she has become committed to the value of developing partnerships and collaboration to further the work of artists in innovative environments.
 Much of the impetus for Claire's interest in cultural policy has been to support the growth of creative arts organizations.
 In May of 2001, Ms. Hopkinson won the national M. Joan Chalmers Award for Arts Administration in recognition of her contribution to Tapestry New Opera Works and the arts in Canada.
 In 2006 she was recognized by Theatre Ontario with the Sandra Tulloch Award for Innovation in the Arts.
 Claire is also an active member of the City of Toronto War of 1812 Bicentennial Commemoration Steering Committee, the Arts and Culture Working Committee for the Toronto City Summit Alliance, and the national task force for Culture Days 2010.

-Susan Wright, Director Of Operations - Susan has been Director of Operations for TAC and TAF since 2000.
-In this role, Susan advocates for support for artists and arts organizations with City Council and compiles arts research and statistics in defense of this work.
-Currently, she is a member of the Board of Directors of CADAC (Canada Arts database), and sits on a number of external committees including IRAFF (Intergovernmental Forum for Arts Funders and Foundations), Beautiful City Alliance and a Toronto City Summit Alliance working group.
-Susan’s other responsibilities at TAC include financial management and general operations.
+Susan Wright, Deputy Director - Susan has been Deputy Director, and prior to that Director of Operations, for TAC and TAF since 2000.
+In this role, Susan oversees planning, communications, staffing and financial management and advocates for support for artists and arts organizations.
+Currently, she is a member of the Steering Committee of CADAC (Canada Arts database), and sits on a number of external committees including IRAFF (Intergovernmental Forum for Arts Funders and Foundations), and Beautifulcity.ca.
 Prior to joining TAC, Susan spent five years as General Manager of Toronto Artscape, and many years as an arts consultant and manager of small arts organizations.
 Susan is inspired by the unique ability of arts events to connect strangers with shared inspiration.